dotnet/EntityFramework.Docs/entity-framework/core/querying/user-defined-function-mapping.md

 > Until [issue 23408](https://github.com/dotnet/efcore/issues/23408) is fixed, mapping to an `IQueryable` of entity types overrides the default mapping to a table for the DbSet.
 If necessary - for example when the entity is not keyless - mapping to the table must be specified explicitly using `ToTable` method.

 > [!NOTE]
-> Queryable function must be mapped to a table-valued function and can't use of `HasTranslation`.
+> A queryable function must be mapped to a table-valued function and can't make use of `HasTranslation`.

 When the function is mapped, the following query: